guettli/missing-internet-specs/README.md

 Updating these rules via https would be great.

-## HTTP PUT without data transfer, since hash of data is known to server

 ### Snooze Mails

 gmail and fastmail have a "snooze" feature.
 But up to now there is no spec which allows a vendor neutral implementation.